Ahmadfachri12/chatops-idp-provisioning/README.md

 ---

-## 🔄 Workflow

-1. A developer sends a provisioning command via **Slack**
-2. **n8n** receives and validates the request
-3. n8n triggers a **Jenkins pipeline** with parameters
-4. Jenkins executes **Terraform** to:
-   - Create a dedicated Kubernetes namespace
-   - Deploy an application using Helm
-5. A new environment is provisioned on demand
+# ChatOps-Based Kubernetes Environment Provisioning

+This project implements a **ChatOps-driven Internal Developer Platform (IDP)** that allows developers to dynamically create and delete Kubernetes environments using **Slack commands**.

+The entire workflow is fully automated and runs on a **local Kubernetes cluster**, enabling self-service infrastructure provisioning without direct access to Kubernetes, Jenkins, or Terraform.

 ---

+## 🚀 Architecture Overview

+The system follows this end-to-end automation flow:

+**Developer → Slack → n8n → Jenkins → Terraform → Helm → Kubernetes**

+A developer simply sends a command in Slack, and the platform handles orchestration, validation, provisioning, and deployment automatically.

+---

+## 🧠 How It Works

+A developer triggers a Slack Slash Command such as: /deploy env_name or to remove an environment: /destroy env_name

+The request is processed by **n8n**, which validates the input and forwards it to **Jenkins**.
+Jenkins then executes a CI/CD pipeline that runs **Terraform** to create or destroy a Kubernetes namespace and uses **Helm** to deploy applications inside that namespace.

+Each environment is isolated using Kubernetes namespaces.

+---

-## 🛠 Tech Stack
+## 🛠 Technology Stack

-- **Slack** – ChatOps interface
+- **Slack** – ChatOps interface (Slash Commands)
-- **n8n** – Workflow orchestration & validation
+- **n8n** – Automation, orchestration, and validation
-- **Jenkins** – CI/CD execution engine
+- **Jenkins** – CI/CD pipeline execution
 - **Terraform** – Infrastructure as Code
-- **Kubernetes** – Environment isolation
 - **Helm** – Application deployment
+- **Kubernetes** – Environment isolation using namespaces

 ---

-## ⚙️ Jenkins Pipeline Highlights

-- Parameterized environment provisioning using `ENV_NAME`
-- Dynamic Terraform configuration generation inside the pipeline
-- Kubernetes namespace isolation for each environment
-- Helm-based standardized application deployment
-- Designed for asynchronous execution to support ChatOps workflows
+## 📦 Project Structure

+├── Jenkinsfile
+├── terraform/
+│ ├── main.tf
+│ ├── provider.tf
+│ ├── variables.tf
+│ └── outputs.tf
+└── README.md

 ---

-## 🧠 Design Decisions

-- **Dynamic Terraform generation**
-  Terraform configuration is generated at runtime to keep the pipeline self-contained and simplify orchestration.

-- **Namespace-based isolation**
-  Each environment runs in its own Kubernetes namespace to support multi-tenant usage.

-- **ChatOps-driven execution**
-  Slack is used as a self-service interface, reducing direct access to infrastructure systems.
+## 🔄 End-to-End Workflow

+1. Developer sends a command via Slack
+2. n8n receives and validates the command
+3. n8n triggers Jenkins with parameters
+4. Jenkins runs Terraform using `terraform-default` tool
+5. Terraform creates or destroys a Kubernetes namespace
+6. Helm deploys applications into the namespace
+7. Kubernetes provides an isolated environment ready to use

 ---

-## 🎯 Use Cases
+## 🧪 Local Environment Requirements

+- Kubernetes (Minikube or Kind)
+- Jenkins (with Terraform tool configured)
+- Terraform
-- On-demand environment provisioning
+- Helm
-- Internal Developer Platform (IDP) prototype
-- ChatOps-driven CI/CD automation
+- n8n
-- Learning project for SRE / DevOps / Platform Engineering
+- Slack App with Slash Commands

+This project uses **local Terraform state** and does not require any cloud provider.

 ---

-## 🚧 Future Improvements

-- Add observability (metrics, logs, alerts)
-- Implement role-based access control (RBAC)
-- Add approval workflow via Slack
-- Introduce environment templates (small / medium / large)
-- Track provisioning SLOs and error budgets
+## 🧹 Environment Deletion

+To remove an environment, simply run: /destroy env_name

+Terraform will safely destroy the Kubernetes namespace and all resources inside it.

 ---

-## 📌 Notes

-This project is intended as a **proof of concept (PoC)** to demonstrate platform engineering and SRE principles, not as a production-ready system.
+## 🎯 Use Cases

+- Internal Developer Platform (IDP)
+- ChatOps automation
+- DevOps & Platform Engineering practice
+- Kubernetes namespace lifecycle management
+- Self-service infrastructure provisioning

 ---

-## 📄 License
+## 🏁 Conclusion

-MIT License
+This project demonstrates how **ChatOps, CI/CD, and Infrastructure as Code** can be combined to build a simple yet powerful Internal Developer Platform.

+Developers can provision and manage Kubernetes environments **directly from Slack**, making the workflow fast, automated, and developer-friendly.